julakshah/visual-slam/README.md

 The logical next step for functionality of our program would include some sort of bundle adjustment for the poses and keypoints over time --- currently, we treat everything recorded in the previous frames as fixed, and do not correct them or optimize them.
 More sophisticated visual odometry, as well as SLAM, relies on continually optimizing the previous poses to minimize the total reprojection error (difference between predictions and observations of keypoints) across all recorded poses.

 Another next step, however, would be refining our algorithm and testing to make sure it functions to an extent --- we're still not satisfied with the performance we have, both in terms of reprojection error as well as speed.
 Correcting our algorithm until we obtain a similar reprojection error to the third-party implementation is therefore a higher priority, as would be seeing what changes could be made to the C++ code to improve its speed --- we figure that OpenCV likely uses every optimization available to run quickly, but there are still likely approachable changes that we could make to our code to improve its speed.

+We'd also like to pull the visualization from the julian_test branch into main, compare it to the existing pipeline, and potentially catch any issues in or our existing pipeline --- ideally, they should perform very similarly, and it would be nice to have our own visualization working.

 ## Other notes